 Apart from the last 20 minutes it is extremely hard to grasp anything more from the film than a simple look at two guys and a girl, contemporary style.
 Almost 7 years after graduation Li receives an email for a reunion.
 Most of the film is dedicated to his past, exploring the bond between Li, his best friend and a girl joining the both of them.
 This exploration is not so much narrative as it is emotional, expressing the state of characters and their evolution in its purest form.
 Only near the end of the film does Xiao reserve some room for morals and reflection.

 Visually Pk.com.cn is a collage of styles.
 It takes, imitates, mixes and blends different visual styles together to form a pretty unique flavor.
 While boasting quick edits and bold stylistic choices the whole is more organic and less jolted than what we got in the 90s.
 The score is an equally interesting mix of styles.
 Alternative pop, hip-hop and electronica are fused together, resulting in something that does not belong in either worlds but stands on its own two feet.

 The style determines the pacing and the progression of the story.
 Regularly the film is paused for musical interludes featuring modern dance.
 Or simple stylistic reflections on the characters.
 And of course there's that guy in a polar bear suit that appears a couple of times throughout the film.
 All these things are part of the proud tradition of mashups, creating something new and fresh from existing bits and pieces.

-Personally I really loved pk.com.cn.
-It's a production in touch with the state of mind of young people today while keeping a level of professionalism not often found in their creations.
+Personally I really loved Pk.com.cn.
+This is a production in touch with the state of mind of young people today while keeping a surprising level of professionalism and finish not often found in their creations.
 From afar, due to some fast editing and fuzzy storytelling this film might seem a victim of the MTV-style, but upon closer inspection you'll see there is something else going on.
 Something more post-2000.